-Program Name Amount (over 5 years) Description Rebuilding American Infrastructure with Sustainability and Equity ("RAISE") grants.
-This program was referred to by the acronyms "BUILD" during President Trump's Administration and "TIGER" during President Obama's Administration. \$7.5 billion Projects that will have a significant economic impact and improve transportation infrastructure, including road, bridge, public transit, passenger or freight rail, port, surface transportation components of airport projects and projects to replace culverts or prevent stormwater runoff.
-Nationally Significant Freight and Highway Projects (known as "INFRA"). \$8 billion Highway and rail projects of regional and national significance.
+Program Name Amount (over 5 years) Description RAISE (formerly BUILD) \$7.5 billion Projects that will have a significant economic impact and improve transportation infrastructure, including road, bridge, public transit, passenger or freight rail, port, surface transportation components of airport projects and projects to replace culverts or prevent stormwater runoff.
+INFRA \$8 billion Highway and rail projects of regional and national significance.
 Projects must equal or exceed the lesser of \$100 million or 30 percent of the amount apportioned to the state.
 At least 10 percent of the funds are for small grants between \$5 million and \$25 million.
 Projects must be reasonably expected to begin construction within 18 months after the date of obligation.
 The federal share may not exceed 60 percent.

-Program Name Amount (over 5 years) Description Strengthening Mobility and Revolutionizing Transportation ("SMART") Grants \$500 million New program will fund smart city projects that improve transportation efficiency and safety, including coordinated automation, connected vehicles, intelligent sensor-based infrastructure, systems integration, commerce delivery and logistics, leveraging innovative aviation technology such as unmanned aircraft systems, smart grids and smart technology traffic signals.
+Program Name Amount (over 5 years) Description SMART Grants \$500 million New program will fund smart city projects that improve transportation efficiency and safety, including coordinated automation, connected vehicles, intelligent sensor-based infrastructure, systems integration, commerce delivery and logistics, leveraging innovative aviation technology such as unmanned aircraft systems, smart grids and smart technology traffic signals.
 Encourages private sector innovation and partnerships.
 Reconnecting Communities \$1 billion (\$250 million for planning and \$750 million for construction) New program funds projects that remove, retrofit or mitigate previously constructed barriers to mobility, access or economic development to restore community connectivity.
 Projects of National Significance \$5 billion New program funds large-scale projects that generate economic, mobility or safety benefits and are cost-effective.
 Funds highway, bridge, freight intermodal, railway-highway grade separation and elimination, intercity passenger rail and public transportation projects.
 Project must cost at least \$500 million.
 Secretary may enter into multiyear grant agreements.

-Program Name Amount (over 5 years) Description Promoting Resilient Operations for Transformative, Efficient and Cost-Saving Transportation ("PROTECT") Grants \$1.4 billion New program funds projects that improve resiliency and address vulnerabilities to current and future weather events, including sea level rise.
+Program Name Amount (over 5 years) Description PROTECT Grants \$1.4 billion New program funds projects that improve resiliency and address vulnerabilities to current and future weather events, including sea level rise.
 Funds may be used for highways, transit and port infrastructure.
 Congestion Relief Program \$250 million New program funds projects in cities with populations of more than 1 million that reduce congestion, including high-occupancy vehicle (HOV) lanes, toll lanes, cordon pricing, parking pricing and congestion pricing and implementation of mobility services and incentive programs that encourage nonhighway travel and travel during nonpeak times.
 Safe Streets for All Grants \$5 billion New program funds projects to implement "vision zero" plans and other improvements to reduce crashes and fatalities and protect pedestrians and bicyclists.
 Healthy Streets Grants \$500 million New program funds projects to install cool pavements and porous pavements and to expand tree cover.
 Reduction of Truck Emissions at Port Facilities \$250 million New program funds projects that reduce port-related emissions from idling trucks, including through port electrification.